scrabbletank/farhome-rules/rulesdoc.md

   - [Scribing Tools](#Scribing-Tools)

+## Preface

+What once started as a series of homebrew rules has turned into a full fledged rule book.
+Inside this book is a set of rules that many of you will be familiar with.
+Anyone who's played a fantasy tabletop roleplaying game has probably rolled dice to hit a goblin, made an athletics check to kick down a door, or cast an iconic fireball into a crowd of monsters.
+The rules in this book describe an alternate way to play the same game we've been playing for ages, one that hopefully gives a simplified, more engaging experience that offers players more _freedom_ with their characters.
+And _fun_, because I wouldn't be writing this if I didn't have fun playing it.

+There are a few things here you won't find elsewhere, however.
+There are **no classes** in Farhome.
+Instead you are given a blank slate. **Backgrounds** help define who your character was before becoming an adventurer, leaving how they grow and advance up to you.
+Combat has been streamlined with **action points**, giving you more options in playing your turn.
+Dice rolls are always **contested** by either the GM or another player, keeping the game active and engaging.
+Dice rolls also use a **success/failure** system instead of adding numbers, with failure (and success!) always being a possibility.

+While many things have been simplified, there's still loads of depth in these rules.
+They offer more ways to be creative with your characters and their actions, providing opportunities for teamwork while still giving each character their space to shine.
+Which is neat.

 ## Introduction

 Farhome is a tabletop role playing system set in a fantasy world of magic, monsters, and adventures.
 You and a group of friends play as adventurers, exploring and interacting with a world created by another one of your friends, the Game Master.
 While the rules in the book give structure to how your adventurers interact with the world, largely the game is driven by you and your friends imaginations.